Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 // TODO: windows?
 //This is also in contrast to operating systems like Microsoft Windows

+#pagebreak()

 #subsubsection("Fractional Scaling")
-Fractional scaling is implemented according to the fractional-scale-v1 wayland protocol.
-This protocol defines how scaling values will be interpreted by the environment.
+Fractional scaling is implemented according to the fractional-scale-v1 wayland protocol. @fractional-scale-v1-protocol This protocol defines how scaling values will be interpreted by the environment.
 The specification defines that supported scales must be of a fraction with a denominator of 120.
 In other words, incrementing a scaling value would mean multiplying the base value with 120, then proceeding to increase or decrease this number before dividing by 120 again.
 The result will be a new scaling fraction within the constraints of the protocol.

 #align(center, [In figure @fraction-example, an example is visualized.])

 #align(
   left, [#figure([
-      #text(fill: maroon, [
+      #text(fill: maroon, size: 16pt, [
         #v(10pt)
         $1.00 * 120 = 120$\
         $120 + 6 = 126$\